 Cop in the head:

 Developed by Boal in response to his changing audience in Europe, and their experiences of "oppression" which were often internalised.
-This set of exercises helps us unearth the voices we carry inside, our own 'Cops', and explore the causes of one's internal conflicts.
-These exercises, which are considered by many to be therapeutic in nature, are firmly rooted in theater techniques.
+Using Image Theatre, this set of exercises helps us unearth the voices we carry inside, our own 'Cops', that push us towards unhealthy choices in moments of crisis or conflict.
+These exercises, which are felt by participants to be therapeutic in nature, are firmly rooted in theater techniques.

 The Rainbow of Desire: